m1n9yu3/huluxia_woman_meitui/README.md

-## If you have the idea of developing together, please contact me
+## If you want to develop with me, please contact me
 m1n9yu3@foxmail.com